flamapy/flamapy_docs/analysis/python.md

 dm = DiscoverMetamodels()
 # Call the operation.
 Transformations will be automatically executed
 # Use BDDConfigurations if you want to rely on BDD solver
-result=dm.use_operation_from_file("PySATSatisfiable","path/to/feature/model")
+result = dm.use_operation_from_file("PySATSatisfiable","path/to/feature/model")
 print(result)
 ```

-To un other operations, that could be less tested you have to take a look to the names of them in the github repositories of the [plugins](framework/plugins).
-However most of operations are already documented with code snippets in.
+To run other operations that could be less tested, you have to look at their names in the GitHub repositories of the [plugins](framework/plugins).
+However, most of the operations are already documented with code snippets.

 <ul>
   {% assign fm_operations = site.operations | where: "python", true %}